-An 8-Week Abortion Ban Passes The Missouri Senate Hours After Alabama's Became Law
+Missouri Senators Passed An 8-Week Abortion Ban Hours After Alabama's Was Signed Into Law

 The advancement of anti-abortion bills through state legislatures across the country continues.
 Just hours after Alabama Gov. Kay Ivey signed a near-total abortion ban into law, the Missouri Senate passed a bill banning abortion at eight weeks of pregnancy.
 The bill now returns to the state House for a vote, and if passed in that chamber, will head to the desk of Missouri Gov. Mike Parson, who has signaled that he will sign it.